antonyjm462/Movie-Review-Analysis/README.md

 ### Approach
-A classification analysis on reviews to predict the sentiment positive or negative.The task is to predict the sentiment of 15,000 labeled movie reviews and use the remaining 35,000 reviews for training the supervised models.The techniques used include text preprocessing, normalization and in-depth analysis of models using python's built in packages and custom modules like text_normalizer and model_evaluation_utils(source credit: Practical Machine Learning with Python: A Problem-Solver's Guide to Building Real-World Intelligent SystemsBook by Dipanjan Sarkar, Raghav Bali, and Tushar Sharma. https://github.com/dipanjanS/practical-machine-learning-with-python/tree/master/notebooks/Ch07_Analyzing_Movie_Reviews_Sentiment)
+A classification analysis on reviews to predict the sentiment positive or negative.The task is to predict the sentiment of 15,000 labeled movie reviews and use the remaining 35,000 reviews for training the supervised models.The techniques used include text preprocessing, normalization and in-depth analysis of models using python's built in packages and custom modules like text_normalizer and model_evaluation_utils
+(Source Credit: Practical Machine Learning with Python: A Problem-Solver's Guide to Building Real-World Intelligent SystemsBook by Dipanjan Sarkar, Raghav Bali, and Tushar Sharma. https://github.com/dipanjanS/practical-machine-learning-with-python/tree/master/notebooks/Ch07_Analyzing_Movie_Reviews_Sentiment)

 ### Text pre-processing and normalization
 Normalizing movie review data includes creating functions to remove HTML tags,accented characters,expanding contractions,removing special characters,lemmatization to get the root word and removing stop words.Then using all these components and tie them together in the function called normalize_corpus which can be used to take a document corpus as input and return the same corpus with cleaned and normalized text documents.
-Reference - practical-machine-learning-with-python/notebooks/Ch07_Analyzing_Movie_Reviews_Sentiment/Text Normalization Demo.ipynb
+(Reference: practical-machine-learning-with-python/notebooks/Ch07_Analyzing_Movie_Reviews_Sentiment/Text Normalization Demo.ipynb

 ### Steps for supervised sentiment analysis
 * Prepare train and test datasets